hloganathan/angular2/README.md

 > Latest: Angular 2.0.0-rc.3  (6/21/2016)

+>  Check out the docs folder for an in-depth look at the structure of the app and what each piece does.

 # Angular 2 - Health Journal

 This application is an opportunity to learn more about Angular2.
 This time the goal is to create an application that implements the following: